tedar2/datasecuritytest/report1.md

 Source: [OverTheWire](https://overthewire.org/wargames/bandit/)

+The exercises were a real fun to do and it also helped me to refresh the command and the ssh knowledge.

 ### b) Install Debian

 My setup differs a bit as I find the best app to work with on MacPro with the M1 core is Parallels so far -